OutSystems/docs-support/src/enterprise/troubleshooting/troubleshoot-mobile-apps-generation.md

 #### MABS 8 and above
 ```
-In Android on [date] at [time] - Generation failed due to a plugin version incompatibility with your current version of MABS.
+In Android on [date] at [time] - Generation failed due to a plugin version incompatibility with your current version of MABS ([MABS version]).
 Review the following and try rebuilding your app:

 The Forge [plugin name] version must be [version required] or higher.
 (...)